exasol/google-cloud-storage-document-files-virtual-schema/doc/user_guide/user_guide.md

 ## Creating a Connection

-For granting the virtual schema access you Google-Cloud-Storage bucket you need a Service Role.
+For granting the Virtual Schema access to your GCS bucket you need a Service Role.
 Please follow the [following tutorial](https://cloud.google.com/docs/authentication/production#create_service_account) on how to create it.
 The account needs permissions to read and list files on the bucket.
 We recommend the `Storage Object Viewer` role.
-When you created the role you can download a key file.
-It's a JSON file.
+After creating the role please download a key file as a JSON formatted file.
 Open the file and copy the contents.

-Now you need to define a connection that includes the location of stored files:
+Now you need to define a connection that includes the contents of the key file:

  ```sql
 CREATE CONNECTION GCS_CONNECTION